ChilliCream/graphql-platform/README.md

 ## ChilliCream GraphQL Platform

-The ChilliCream GraphQL Platform at its core is a new way to create powerful Backends.
-HotChocolate, our GraphQL server, connects any service or data source and creates a cohesive service out of it to offer your consumers a unified API.
+The ChilliCream GraphQL Platform, at its core, is a new way to create powerful Backends.
+HotChocolate, our GraphQL server, connects any service or data source and creates a cohesive service to offer your consumers a unified API.

 ![ChilliCream GraphQL Platform](assets/chillicream-graphql-platform.svg)